ginopalazzo/ginopalazzo.github.io/_posts/2018-02-02-madrid-neighborhood-monthly-parking.markdown

 We could avoid this problem if we take an snaptshoot every day for a month of the Idealista.com data and delete the garages that have been online for long periods of time.
 This would avoid the highest garage prices that are not going to be rented and also we could make our sample size bigger.

 #### Interactive map
-Is a nice map but it doesn't give as much information about the exact median price by neighborhood, neither the district borders (grouping inside the neighborhoods) or neighborhood names (usually people dont recognize the neighborhood only by shape...).
+Is a nice map but it doesn't give as much information about the exact median price by neighbourhood, neither the district borders (grouping inside the neighbourhoods) or neighbourhood names (usually people dont recognize the neighbourhood only by shape...).

 I'll try to avoid this problem in the next post, [Median rental room prices in Spanish municipalities]({{ site.baseurl }}{% post_url 2018-02-12-spanish-median-rental-room-prices %}).